What is Acupuncture?

 Acupuncture can be used to treat any condition, but I find it particularly useful for any condition that involves pain.
 That includes headache/migraine pain, joint pain, neck pain, upper or lower back pain, period pain or endometriosis pain.
 It also helps fertility and Bell’s palsy.
 We also use it to relieve pain in pregnancy safely.

 “I don’t like needles, do I have to do acupuncture?”

 Not at all.
-There are many options for natural treatment that don’t involve needles.
+There are many options for a natural treatment that doesn’t involve needles.